Updated Test House Framework - what this means for operators

-Although the new framework is focussed on the way in which the Commission approves test houses, we recognise that this might impact on operators and how they gain game approval.
+Although the new framework is focused on the way in which the Commission approves test houses, we recognise that this might impact on operators and how they gain game approval.

-In a nutshell, what are the main changes the Commission are bringing in?
+What are the main changes the Commission brought in?

 Are we changing the testing process?

 The Commission is only changing the approval and accreditation process of test houses, not the testing regime of remote and non-remote games.

 Can we see a copy of the new approval and accreditation documents?

 The Commission will be publishing new application documents along with guidance for how test houses can apply.
 However due to copyright requirements the full accreditation document is only available to test houses upon application.

 What will test houses now be accredited too?